dougeby/IntuneDocs/intune/macos-device-features-settings.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 Intune includes some built-in settings to customize features on your macOS devices.
+For example, administrators can add AirPrint printers, choose how users sign in, configure the power controls, use single sign-on authentication, and more.

+Use these features to control macOS devices as part of your mobile device management (MDM) solution.

 This article lists these settings, and describes what each setting does.
 It also lists the steps to get the IP address, path, and port of AirPrint printers using the Terminal app (emulator).

-This feature applies to:

-- macOS

-As part of your mobile device management (MDM) solution, use these settings to create a banner, choose how users sign in, add an AirPrint server, and more.

-These settings are added to a device configuration profile in Intune, and then assigned or deployed to your macOS devices.
+For more information on device features, go to [Add iOS or macOS device feature settings](device-features-configure.md).

 ## Before you begin